iansinnott/iansinnott.github.io/_posts/2014-12-07-teaching-my-brother-to-code.md

 ---
 layout: post
 title: "Teaching My Brother To Code"
-comments: true
 ---

 I just returned to the US after a few months in Asia, and my goal for the month of December is to teach my brother how to code.
 One month, that's how much time I have to get him up to speed.
 Sound crazy?
 It might be, but that depends on the concrete goal.
 "Learn to code" is far to abstract.

 ## The Goal

 In one months time I intend to get my brother up to speed with front-end development.
 But "up to speed" does not mean he will be writing the next front-end framework in just one month.
 My goal is more along the lines of quickly smashing through the usual barriers people face when they want to learn code.
-This include
+These usually include things like:

 * All sorts of mental barriers ("It's too hard.", "I'm starting too late?", "Where do I start?")
 * Frustration